treebeardtech/get-flakes/README.md

 get-flakes lets you automatically alert the team when flaky tests are hurting productivity.

-It does this by querying your GitHub repo's recent check runs for GitHub Actions activity.
+It does this by querying your GitHub repo's recent GitHub Actions.
 When an action has been restarted and gives a different result, get-flakes marks this as flaky.

 Excessive test retrying slows delivery, wastes resources, and hides real bugs.